opedromandrade/n0tes/README.md

 ### About
-Just a small place where i keep note to self in full open-source power for the likes of anyone.
-Hopefully these will help someone   (づ｡◕‿‿◕｡)づ
+Just a small place where I keep notes to self that might also help someone else  (づ｡◕‿‿◕｡)づ

 ### Social